About Me

 Pre-1960's Montage

 This is a montage my group and I created for our second-year Film and History to 1960 module.
-We were tasked with using only footage recorded before 1960 and we decided to pair this with Weyes Blood's song 'Movies'.
+We were tasked with creating a montage using only footage recorded before 1960, and we paired these with Weyes Blood's song 'Movies'.
 We began the montage with colour films that depict women as objects of the male gaze.
 As the song crescendos, we transitioned to black-and-white footage and highlighted the consistent depictions of women as victims of abuse.
 Our aim was to show how, in early Hollywood, women were subjugated and confined to these two roles.

 Fantasy - Fluidity of Truth